Spanish and Portuguese Jews: In the Americas

 From the 16th to the 18th centuries, a majority of conversos leaving Portugal went to Brazil.
 This included economic emigrants with no interest in reverting to Judaism.
 As the Inquisition was active in Brazil as well as in Portugal, conversos still had to be careful.

 Dutch Sephardim were interested in colonisation, and formed communities in both Curaçao and Paramaribo, Suriname.
 Between 1630 and 1654, a Dutch colony existed in the north-east of Brazil, including Recife.
 This attracted both conversos from Portuguese Brazil and Jewish emigrants from Holland, who formed a community in Recife called Kahal Zur Israel Synagogue, the first synagogue in the Americas.
 On the reconquest of the Recife area by Portugal, many of these Jews (it is not known what percentage) left Brazil for new or existing communities in the Caribbean such as Curaçao.
 Others formed a new community, Congregation Shearith Israel, in New Amsterdam (later renamed as New York) in 1654, the first Jewish synagogue in what became the United States.
 Numerous conversos, however, stayed in Brazil.
 They survived by migrating to the countryside in the province of Paraíba and away from the reinstated Inquisition, which was mostly active in the major cities.

 In the Caribbean, there were at one point Spanish and Portuguese synagogues in various other Dutch- and English-controlled islands, such as Jamaica, St. Thomas, Barbados, St. Eustatius and Nevis.
 With the elimination of the Inquisition after the Spanish American wars of independence, which many Caribbean Sephardim had supported, many of these communities declined as Jews took advantage of their new-found freedom to move to the mainland, where there were better economic opportunities.
 Venezuela, Colombia, Ecuador, Panama, Costa Rica and Honduras, among others, received numbers of Sephardim.
 Within a couple of generations, these immigrants mostly converted to Catholicism to better integrate into society.
-Only in Panama and Suriname did viable communities endure on the Central- and South-American mainland.
 In the 21st century among the Caribbean islands, only Curaçao and Jamaica still have communities of Spanish and Portuguese Jews.

 In Canada, at that time named as 'New France', Esther Brandeau was the first Jew to immigrate to Canada, in 1738, disguised as a Roman Catholic boy.
-She came from Saint-Esprit (Pyrénées-Atlantiques), a district of Bayonne, a port city in Southwestern France, were Spanish and Portuguese Jews had settled.
+She came from Saint-Esprit, a district of Bayonne, a port city in Southwestern France, where Spanish and Portuguese Jews had settled.